Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Discussion

 where $B$ is the number of parallel requests, $n_{l}$ the number of transformer layers, $n_{kv}$ the number of key--value heads, $d_{h}$ the head dimension, $L$ the context window size, and $Bytes_{p}$ the storage precision.
 This linear scaling behavior is well established in prior work on transformer inference and motivates recent efforts to reduce or offload KV cache memory for long-context models~\cite{memoryestimation}.
 Architectural optimizations that reduce KV cache size, such as grouped or latent attention, can therefore realistically affect deployability.

-Open-weight dense models in the 24B--30B class (e.g., Mistral-24B, Qwen3-27B) are generally feasible on a single high-end consumer GPU with 24--32,GB of VRAM when using 4-bit quantized weights plus headroom for the KV cache.
+Open-weight dense models in the 24B--30B class (e.g., Mistral-24B, Qwen3-27B) are generally feasible on a single high-end consumer GPU with 24--32 GB of VRAM when using 4-bit-quantized weights, with headroom for the KV cache.